The BRC Fleas atlas covers all of Great Britain and Ireland, including the Channel Isles and Isle of Man.

 There are 62 species of fleas resident in Britain and Ireland.
 In total this atlas presents over 25,000 records of fleas.

 In the same way as other atlases in the series, species distribution maps show records at 10km square resolution.
 These species maps have two date classes.
 Accounts describe the distribution, hosts and wider range of each species.
 They include vernacular names where available.
 There is also a summary table of the more important hosts.

 The author, Bob George, is a former RAF pilot and schoolteacher.
 He began collecting information about British (and Irish) fleas in about 1950, encouraged by the Hon.
 Miriam Rothschild and others.
-The first edition of the ‘Flea Atlas’ was published by the Biological Records Centre in 1974.
-Since then Bob has identified hundreds of thousands more fleas.
+Since the first edition of the ‘Flea Atlas’ (1974), Bob has identified hundreds of thousands more fleas.